Why Should You Start a Bullet Journal?

 One of the best ways to succeed is to set specific goals to help you identify precisely what it is that you intend to do during the year.
 Consider a goal that has a measurable outcome.
 This means that you will be able to track your progress along the way.
 You are way more likely to achieve your goal if you write it down and remember it, which is where bullet journaling comes in!
 Some goals to consider are: paying off debt, drinking more water, or even saving enough money to go on a wild adventure.
 What will your new year’s resolution be?

 #2 Track Your Goals

 My favorite element of bullet journaling is fun artsy trackers that you can use to document your progress with a specific goal over time.
 It is really neat to have a visual that allows you to see how much progress you have made on your goals.
 Your tracker will act as a beautiful accountability tool that you can check in with on a regular basis.

 #3 Document Your Journey

 Beyond goal setting, another way to use bullet journaling is to document your journey.
-During the year 2017, I bought a journal specifically for tracking my pregnancy.
+A couple years ago, I bought a journal specifically for tracking my pregnancy.
 I used watercolor markers to write beautiful quotes, did some collage work with the ultrasound photo and even tracked some of my crazy pregnancy dreams.
 A bullet journal is a great way to get creative and keep document your favorite memories.
 What special journey are you on right now?
 Some journies that might be worth documenting include a fantastic trip, fun time with family or unique recipes that you cook throughout the year.

 #4 Use Your Creative Side